Tesla's refresh to best-selling Model Y SUV starts on rocky road

 A 1.99% interest rate on the Model Y would save a customer anywhere from $4,500 to over $6,600, according to Edmunds' calculations.

-The Model Y now has nearly 30 competitors in the U.S., according to Paren's McDonald.
+The Model Y now has nearly 30 competitors in the United States, according to Paren's McDonald.

 "No one's looking at that vehicle thinking, 'Oh, that's totally different and new,' and I think that may be part of the issue," Caldwell said, referring to low demand.